ljgago/typst-chords/src/chart.typ

   /// -> color
   background: rgb(0, 0, 0, 0),

+  /// Sets the current transpose. *Optional*.
+  /// This works in conjuntion with `show-transpose`.
+  /// -> int
+  for-transpose: 0,

+  /// Shows the transpose defined by `for-transpose`. *Optional*.
+  /// This works in conjuntion with `for-transpose`.
+  /// -> int
+  show-transpose: 0,

   /// Shows the chord name. *Required*.
   /// -> str | content
   name